jaronritter01/cryptoAI/researchNotes.md

 * for example if we had 6 hours of data, then the time step would be 6 and our input would look like
     * [d0, d1, d2, d3, d4, d5]
         - 6 sequential steps of data in reference to time
+    * We have alot of data and 6 steps is relativley low, unless we do some cleaning of data maybe increase the amount ? idk

 * input_dim refers to the actual input we have like open_value, close_value, and volume
     * we need to decide on which data to put into the model

+*Training labels
+WTF we doing lol

 Neural Network with Keras
 =========================